cswin/WIN/README.md

 ![pixel-distributions50](http://i.imgur.com/Sd2cJhn.png)

-WIN inferences noise-free images based on the learned pixel-distribution features.
+WIN can learn more pixel-distribution features from noisy images having higher level noise.
+This is the reason that WIN performs even better in higher-level noise.

+We are claiming that WIN5 learns some similar pixel-distribution features and we call it as “Prior”, which gives much contribution for performance.
 When the noise level is higher, the pixel-distribution features are more similar.
 Thus, WIN can learn more pixel-distribution features from noisy images having higher level noise.
-This is the reason that WIN performs even better in higher-level noise.
+This is the reason why WIN performs even better in higher-level noise.

+Moreover, In the following Table, the WIN5-RB-B (blind denoising) is trained on more samples that are generated with data-augmentation skill.
+As one can see, the running time is much better than WIN5-RB-S without data-augmentation.
+This result indicates more training samples can help WINs learn more accurate similar features that can accelerate the inference.

 ### The process of denoising inference by sparse distribution statistics features: